vic21984/Victoria-Universalis/Vic Uni README.md

 Farm base RGO size is the the same as vanilla but mine base RGO size has been set to 10k.
 Provinces no longer start with a size multiplier based on population, instead their size can be increased by 100% per each level of their respective expansion building.
 Countries will have to spend money to increase the size of their farms as their population grows throughout the game.

-Many flavor countries and decisions have been imported over from HPM, with the decisions and events being modified to be more impactful in terms of gameplay and faster in terms of game performance.
+Many flavor countries and decisions have been imported over from HPM, GFM, and TGC with the decisions and events being modified to be more impactful in terms of gameplay and faster in terms of game performance.

 Generals traits have been replaced by color coded + Attack and + Defense bonuses that are clearly visible while scrolling through the list of generals.